-The LCD driver is capable of directly driving a segmented LCD.
-The configurable interface allows for up to 8x24 or 4x28 segments.
+The LCD driver is capable of driving a segmented LCD with up to 4x20 segments.
 A voltage boost function enables it to provide the LCD with higher voltage than the supply voltage for the device.
 A patented charge redistribution driver can reduce the LCD peripheral supply current by up to 40%.
 In addition, an animation feature can run custom animations on the LCD without any CPU intervention.
 The LCD driver can also remain active even in Energy Mode 2 and provides a Frame Counter interrupt that can wake-up the device on a regular basis for updating data.